schollz/schollz.github.io.source/content/post/ipfs-enabled-personal-internet-archive.md

 $ ipfs pin add -r <some hash>
 ```

 That's it!
 IPFS will automatically resuse assets if they have the same hash, so common files (CSS, JS) will only ever be added once.
+You can then view your site with the IPFS gateway.
+For example, the site above is available at https://ipfs.io/ipfs/QmdLSyPnQLiVk1wy91tZvhVfqbFbD7zSCuRtC51Z9yeY8E/www.bzarg.com/p/how-a-kalman-filter-works-in-pictures/.